raphaelsty/cherche/README.md

 Hugging Face's translation models can be fully integrated into the neural search pipeline to translate queries, documents, or answers.

+## Deploy

+We provide a minimalist API to deploy our neural search pipeline with FastAPI and Docker; information is available in the [documentation](https://raphaelsty.github.io/cherche/).

 ## Hugging Face Space

 A running demo is available on [Hugging Face](https://huggingface.co/spaces/raphaelsty/games).